 Make sure you proofread your essay, and make sure you get your friends to proofread your essay.
 You should be ABSOLUTELY sure there are no errors, as often times this is the first element of your application that many admissions committee members view.

-AGAIN, this is by no means a comprehensive list, but rather five key attributes that EVERY resume should have.
+AGAIN, this is by no means a comprehensive list of all that it takes to have a perfect MBA resume, but rather five key attributes that EVERY resume should have.
 If you have any other tips, please add them to the comments below.

 GrantMeAdmission is a young corporate (Fortune 50) finance guy for a Fortune 50 company who blogs at GrantMeAdmission! https://poetsandquants.com/2014/05/21/after-getting-waitlisted-at-tuck-heres-what-i-would-do-differently/A graduate of a leadership rotation program, he’s dreamed of going to a top MBA program and has structured his life to support that journey (making plenty of mistakes along the way).
 After graduating from a college in California and working for two years, he found transferred to the East Coast so he could visit schools and complete his research.
 He applied to one school (Tuck at Dartmouth College) and was wait listed for five agonizing months.
 The process totally caught him off guard, leaving him dazed and confused.